techidaily/site-phone-solutions/source/_posts/data-recovery-recover-lost-data-from-blaze-2-5g-by-fonelab-android-recover-data.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
     As Lava Blaze 2 5G user increases rapidly today, the questions about how to recover deleted or lost Lava Blaze 2 5G's files also become popular.
-However, the solution to completely recover the deleted or lost Lava Blaze 2 5G's sms, photos, contact, media and so on is by using <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+However, the solution to completely recover the deleted or lost Lava Blaze 2 5G's sms, photos, contact, media and so on is by using <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
   </p>
 </div>
 </div>